Maikel Garcia Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 16th in the league.

-- The Dodgers' 4.49 team ERA ranks 21st across all league pitching staffs.
+- The Dodgers' 4.50 team ERA ranks 21st among all league pitching staffs.

-- Dodgers pitchers combine to rank 18th in baseball in home runs allowed (96 total, 1.2 per game).
+- Dodgers pitchers combine to surrender 96 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Urias (5-4) takes the mound for the Dodgers in his 11th start of the season.
-He's put together a 4.39 ERA in 55 1/3 innings pitched, with 53 strikeouts.
+- Gonsolin (4-2) gets the starting nod for the Dodgers in his 12th start of the season.
+He's put together a 3.30 ERA in 57 1/3 innings pitched, with 46 strikeouts.

-- The left-hander last appeared on Thursday, May 18 against the St. Louis Cardinals, when he threw three innings, allowing six earned runs while giving up six hits.
+- In his last appearance on Sunday, the righty went five innings against the Houston Astros, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.